viam-devrel/viamcodelabs/site/viamguides/src/visual-proximity-alert/visual-proximity-alert.md

     | Blue | to | GPIO 18 (Physical Pin 12) |

 > aside positive
 > **New to wiring?** If needed, the following instructions take you step-by-step on how to wire your RGB LED correctly.
+The website [pinout.xyz](https://pinout.xyz/) is also a helpful resource where you can interact with the exact layout and role of each pin for Raspberry Pi.
+When working with Viam, make sure to reference the physical pin numbers, and not the GPIO numbers listed on `pinout.xyz`.
+>
-Feel free to skip to the next section (Configure your machine) if you are comfortable with wiring diagrams and are able to wire your hardware without additional guidance!
+> Feel free to skip to the next section (Configure your machine) if you are comfortable with wiring diagrams and are able to wire your hardware without additional guidance!

 ### Step-by-step wiring instructions